Holes in Convex and Simple Drawings: Generalized Holes

-For the family of simple drawings of $K_n$ with quadratically many empty 4-cycles, we start with the drawing $\calC_5$ with vertices $1, \ldots, 5$ labeled counter-clockwise.
-We then recursively construct the family $\calD_n$ with $n$ vertices.
-Given a drawing $\calD_{n-1}$, we add a new vertex $n \geq 6$ close to the vertex $n-1$ in a chosen cell $c_n$ next to the edge $e_n:=\{i_n,n-1\}$ for some choice of $i_n$.
-Then add in the edges from $n$ to the other vertices by making them cross edges other than $e_n$ incident to $n-1$ close to $n-1$ and then follow the corresponding edge from $n-1$ to the corresponding vertex.
-In particular, the edge $\{i_n,n\}$ crosses all edges incident to $n-1$ except $e_n$ and $\{n-1,n\}$ before following $e_n$ to $i_n$.
-As shown by Harborth and Mengersen~\cite{HarborthMengersen1992} this drawing is crossing-maximal for all choices of $i_n$ and cells next to it.
-For our construction we will choose $i_n=n-3$ if $n$ is even and the cell $c_n$ not to be incident to $\{n-2,n-1\}$, so for well-definition we will have to make sure that $n-3$ and $n-2$ are consecutive in the rotation of $n-1$.
-If $n$ is odd, we will choose $i_n=n-2$ and $c_n$ to be the cell not incident to $\{n-4,n-1\}$.
-This cell exists as we added the previous vertex $n-1$ in the cell incident to $e_{n-1}=\{n-4,n-2\}$.
-Observe that $n-2$ and $n-1$ are consecutive in the rotation of $n$ so we can apply our next construction step.
-In the following, because of the differences in adding vertices depending on parity, it will be easier to follow the construction by adding two vertices at a time, so we assume now that given some odd $n$, we add vertices $n+1$ and $n+2$ into the drawing simultaneously.
-For an illustration, see \cref{fig:few4cycles}.
-We start with some general observations: \begin{itemize} \item Since the drawings are crossing maximal, every $4$-tuple of vertices can produce at most one empty $4$-cycle. \item The vertices $n,n+1$ and $n+2$ have the exact same rotation (ignoring the edges between them), that is, removing a non-trivial subset of them from $\calD_{n+2}$ results in a drawing isomorphic to $\calD_{n}$ or $\calD_{n+1}$. \item Every empty $4$-cycle in $\calD_{n}$ involving vertex $n$ that is still empty in $\calD_{n+2}$ produces two other empty $4$-cycles in $\calD_{n+2}$ involving vertex $n+1$ and $n+2$ respectively.
-These are the only $4$-cycles involving one of $n,n+1,n+2$. \item An empty 4-cycle in $\calD_n$ still exists in $\calD_{n+2}$ if and only if it does not contain the cell $c_{n+1}$.
-In particular, only empty 4-cycles of $\calD_n$ incident to $n$ are destroyed by $n+1$ and $n+2$. \end{itemize}
+For our construction, we assume that $n$ is odd and we perform two steps at once, hence producing drawings $\calD_{n+1}$ and $\calD_{n+2}$.
+In the first step from $n$ to $n+1$, we choose $i_n=n-2$ and the cell $c_n$ not to be incident to $\{n,n-1\}$.
+This is well-defined for the base case $n=5$ and also for all larger odd~$n$, as we make sure in the following that $n$ and $n+1$ are consecutive in the rotation of~$n+2$.
+In the second step from $n+1$ to $n+2$, we choose $i_{n+1}=n$ and $c_{n+1}$ to be the cell not incident to $\{n+1,n-2\}$.
+This cell is well-defined as we added the previous vertex $n+1$ in the cell incident to $e_{n}=\{n,n-2\}$.
+We start with some general observations: \begin{itemize} \item Since the drawings are crossing maximal, every $4$-tuple of vertices can produce at most one empty $4$-cycle. \item The vertices $n$, $n+1$, and $n+2$ have the exact same rotation (ignoring the edges between them), that is, removing a non-trivial subset of them from $\calD_{n+2}$ results in a drawing isomorphic to $\calD_{n}$ or $\calD_{n+1}$. \item Every empty $4$-cycle in $\calD_{n}$ involving vertex $n$ that is still empty in $\calD_{n+2}$ produces two other empty $4$-cycles in $\calD_{n+2}$ involving vertex $n+1$ and $n+2$ respectively.
+These are the only $4$-cycles involving exactly one of $n$, $n+1$, and $n+2$. \item An empty 4-cycle in $\calD_n$ still exists in $\calD_{n+2}$ if and only if it does not contain the cell $c_{n+1}$.
+In particular, only empty 4-cycles of $\calD_n$ incident to $n$ are destroyed by $n+1$ and $n+2$ as $c_{n+1}$ is incident to $n$ and any other 4-cycle containing them would contain $n$ as well. \end{itemize}